Linear representations of the mapping class group of dimension at most $3g-3$: A criterion to be bi-affine

 In the former case, as $\dim(V) \le 4g-1$ and $V$ contains a copy of $H$ of dimension $2g$, the dimension bound of \Cref{lemma:againDCS} is seen to hold, and so by that result, $V$ is bi-affine.
-If $V^{\cI(S)}$ is trivial, then by \Cref{lemma:flagtriv}, the complement $V/V^{\cI(S)}$ must be a nontrivial $\Mod(S)$-module.
+If $V^{\cI(S)}$ is trivial, then by \Cref{lemma:flagtriv}, either $V$ itself is trivial, or else the complement $V/V^{\cI(S)}$ must be a nontrivial $\Mod(S)$-module.
 By induction, this must be bi-affine, and again since $\dim(V) \le 4g-1$, the dimension bound of \Cref{lemma:againDCS} holds and we conclude that $V$ is bi-affine. \end{proof}